- Lifelong Learning

 Join colleagues at the Case Management Conference and learn from nationally recognized experts about strategies that case managers can use to enhance practice in this challenging healthcare environment.

-This conference is attended by nurses and social work case managers with many years or only a few years experience in the role of care coordination as a case manager.
+This conference is attended by nurses and social work case managers with many years or only a few years’ experience in the role of care coordination as a case manager.
 Conference planning is a collaboration of nursing and social work case management professionals to provide current, relevant content each year.

 Additional Continuing Education Conferences in Michigan: